Turkey No Longer Considers Animals As A Commodity

 The legislation aims to address incidents of violence perpetrated toward animals in the country, following by public outcry regarding the treatment of stray animals by government ministries.

-In recent years, many incidents of violence toward animals have made the headlines, the latest one includes an incident in which seven dogs and seven cats died after they've eaten mixed with poison.
+In recent years, many incidents of violence toward animals have made the headlines, the latest one includes an incident in which seven dogs and seven cats died after they’ve eaten chicken mixed with poison.

 This past May, a man was fined for killing and eating stray kittens.
 Under the current laws, any act of violence, torture, and/or killing of a stray animal is punishable under “damage to commodities” and comes only with a lenient fine.
 Also in the past, courts have handed down light sentences with the only exception of a few exceptionally brutal cases.